 What Makes Dating in Early Sobriety Difficult?

-Dating in recovery comes with its own set of unique challenges and there are several factors that can make it exceptionally difficult.
+Dating in recovery comes with its own set of unique challenges.
+For example, here are several factors that can make it exceptionally difficult.

 - You will face strong emotions you haven’t experienced yet while sober.
 Experiencing strong feelings of infatuation, euphoria, and nervousness/anxiety will be different while sober.
 These emotions may become triggers that tempt you to fall back into your old habits of using drugs to cope.
-Strong emotions may cause you to be particularly vulnerable, especially during those first few months of early sobriety.
+Strong emotions may cause you to be particularly vulnerable.
+This is especially true during those first few months of early sobriety.

 - Dating may conjure memories from your alcohol and drug-using days.
-Going on dates or engaging in sexual activity may conjure memories from before you were sober and dredge up feelings that could lead to relapse.
+Going on dates or engaging in sexual activity may conjure memories from before you were sober.
+It may also dredge up feelings that could lead to relapse.
 Strong memories and emotions often serve as triggers so it’s best to avoid activities that make you feel this way, at least for a little while.

 7 Good Reasons Not to Date In Early Sobriety